pmcalabrese/versee/README.md

     add twitter

-We notice that this time VERSE did not asked our master password.
-This because VERSE remembers the password (in memory) during the session, so you do not have to type for every operation.
+We notice that this time versee did not asked our master password.
+This because versee remembers the password (in memory) during the session, so you do not have to type for every operation.
 Let's list the credentials that we have stored.

     list